 Officials say that three months' worth of rain has fallen on the Balkans in recent days, producing the worst floods since rainfall measurements began 120 years ago.

 At least 35 people have died - with more casualties expected.

 A large international aid operation is underway, with rescue helicopters from the European Union, US and Russia evacuating people from affected areas.

 But Serbian Prime Minister Aleksandar Vucic said Serbia now needed further help, particularly deliveries of food, clothing and bottled water.

 The rain caused more than 2,000 landslides in hilly Bosnia, officials say, enveloping roads, homes and whole villages.

-Rescuers are urging people to go to the balconies or rooftops of their houses with bright fabric to make themselves visible.'Flood wave'
+Rescuers are urging people to go to the balconies or rooftops of their houses with bright fabric to make themselves visible.

 The north-eastern part of Bosnia is reported to be especially badly affected, with houses, roads and rail lines submerged.

 Officials say that about a million people - more than a quarter of the country's population - live in the worst-affected areas.

 The floods and landslides have raised fears about the estimated one million land mines planted during Bosnia's 1992-95 war.